 “But he must be, really old,” Anne said.

-Lucy looked at Anne frowning.
+Lucy turned sharply to face Anne, frowning.
 “I’m no spring chicken myself now, and age is only a number right?”
-Lucy said looking once more at the man.
+Lucy said looking across once more at the man.

 He suddenly looked up and caught her staring then turned back to his Latte almost finished now.
-Lucy had known quite a few men in her life but had never got close to any.
-Never had she been in bed with a man she had turned one or two down flat and had nearly done the deed with another thinking him to be the one.
-Until finding out he was dating another woman at the same time what a lucky escape that had been.
+Lucy had known quite a few men in her life but never got close to any.
+Never had she been in bed with a man.
+She turned one or two down flat, and nearly done the deed with another; thinking him to be the one.
+Until finding out he was dating another woman at the same time.
+“What a lucky escape that had been.”
 Now Lucy wondered if she should have been less picky and jumped in the sack with one or two of the men she had known, in the past.
-It may have worked one of them might have been her Mr right for all she knew.
+It may have worked one of them might have been her Mr Right for all she knew.

-The following week Lucy and Anne were sat in their usual seats there was no sign of the man as yet.
+The following week Lucy and Anne were sat in their usual seats; there was no sign of the man as yet.
 “Maybe he won’t come this week” Lucy mussed but then Anne leaned across and poked her arm and indicated by nodding her head looking over Lucy’s shoulder.
-Lucy had her back to the door so didn’t see him enter.
-She heard him order his usual Latte with a scone his voice had a mellow tone to her ears.
+Lucy sat with her back to the door so didn’t see him enter.
+She heard him order his usual Latte with a scone his voice having a mellow tone to her ears.

 “You know maybe he is just lonely and could do with someone to talk to,” said Lucy.

 “Well, you know what I said before go and talk to him.”
-Said Anne dismissively while busy texting her boyfriend she didn’t think Lucy would do it all she ever did is talk about it but never actually go and talk to the man.
+Said Anne dismissively while busy texting her boyfriend.
+She didn’t think Lucy would do it all she ever did is talk about it never actually go and talk to the man.
 So she was shocked when Lucy stood up to do just that.

 “Well I am,” Lucy retorted just as loud.
 Everyone in the cafe turned to see where the commotion was including Lucy’s intended target.
 Lucy picked up her Latte and strode to where he sat.
-Her heart was beating faster and faster until she thought it might burst out of her chest she had never experienced anything like this before she usually has no trouble talking to men but this was something else she felt confused but managed to calm herself as she neared his table.
+Her heart beat faster and faster until she thought it might burst out of her chest.
+She never experienced anything like this before she usually had no trouble talking to men, but this was something else.
+She felt confused but managed to calm herself as she neared his table.

-Tom looked up to see who had caused the commotion the two ladies who he saw most weeks here seemed, to be having some disagreement.
-He knew by the name badges they wore they worked in the department store nearby.
-So we're often here for their lunch break.
+Tom looked up to see who caused the commotion.
+The two ladies who came most weeks here seemed, to be having some disagreement.
+He knew by the name badges they wore that they worked in the department store nearby.
+So often here for their lunch break.
 Both women were beautiful he thought.
 One was quite a few years younger than the other.
 He liked the older one the most she seemed to have a kind face and a confident manner about her.
 Both of course too young for him.
 “A pity,” he thought with a sigh.
 He was startled when the older lady came towards him carrying her coffee.
 She had shoulder length jet black hair and wore a light brown jacket and a blue skirt with black stiletto shoes that made her an inch or two taller than her actual height.
-Only now at close quarters did he realise how very attractive she was to him, bringing a flush to his cheeks.
+Only now at close quarters did he realise how very attractive she appeared to him, bringing a flush to his cheeks.
 He wanted to get up and leave but felt trapped leaving now suddenly would only make his embarrassment worse.